tradingbootcamp/arbor-summer-camp/src/content/branches/en/plants.md

 Unable to attend?
 Interested in other classes like plant tissue culture and bioluminescent algae?
 [Join our mailing list](https://tinyurl.com/wet-lab-bio-mailchimp) to hear about upcoming Bay Area workshops!

 *Anthony Neil Tan is a UC Berkeley trained bioengineer whose projects center on enhancing high-value plants through genetic engineering.
-He is the current President of [Counter Culture Labs](https://www.counterculturelabs.org/), Oakland's community biology laboratory founded in 2012.*
+He is the current President of [Counter Culture Labs](https://www.counterculturelabs.org/), Oakland's community biology laboratory founded in 2012.
+Feel free to shoot me an email at [anthony@counterculturelabs.org](anthony@counterculturelabs.org) to connect!"*